-Camping Gas Cylinders Hazardous Waste See Alternatives Illegal in Garbage or Drains Find out what to do with hazardous waste Not Empty?
+Camping Gas Cylinders Alternative ways to recycle Illegal in Garbage or Drains Hazardous Waste Not Empty?
 It's Hazardous Waste Even if there’s a drop of liquid left in a gas cylinder, then the cylinder is still pressurized and can explode.
-The fuel also usually contains propane, which is flammable dangerous when touched or inhaled.
+The fuel also usually contains propane, which is dangerous when touched or inhaled.
 Any cylinder that is not empty must be disposed of as hazardous waste.
 Use It Up If your cylinder isn’t empty, either use up the leftover fuel on your next camping trip, or simply run your stove or lantern until there’s no fuel and the flame dies out.
 Don't Refill Disposables If your cylinder contains words like “nonrefillable,” “disposable” or “single trip,” do not try to refill it.
 Federal law prohibits the transport of refilled disposable cylinders because the metal is stressed to its capacity with its first use, and becomes thin and likely to explode when further stressed.
 Alternative Ways to Recycle Recycle in National Parks Yellowstone, Yosemite and Bryce Canyon National Parks all have propane cylinder recycling machines.
 If you are visiting one of these parks, dispose of your empty cylinder in one of their receptacles.
 Ways to Reduce Use Refillable Cylinders Save money and reduce waste by choosing a refillable cylinder over a disposable one.
 They come as small as one pound and can last up to 12 years.
 Find a refillable cylinder with the ReFuel Your Fun campaign.
 Did You Know?
 Disposable Gas Cylinders: A Huge Waste The United States consumes approximately 40 million disposable gas cylinders each year.
 These cylinders, both dangerous and expensive to recycle, mostly end up in landfills, taking up close to 5 million cubic feet of space annually.
 If recycled, 12,000 automobiles could be made each year with the recovered steel.
 Save Money with Refillable Cylinders When you buy a disposable cylinder, 80 percent of the cost is packaging.
 Not only are refillable camping gas cylinders good for the environment, they save customers an average of $320 over their 12-year lifespan, assuming the cylinder is reused 10 times a year.